Particular/Workshop/exercises/03-sagas/instructions.md

 public virtual bool IsOrderSubmitted { get; internal set; }
 ```

 Make sure you remove the `internal` keyword to make the setter public.
-Otherwise, when `ShippingSagaData` is rehydrated from storage, the property may not be set correctly.
+Otherwise, when `ShippingSagaData` is hydrated from storage, the property may not be set correctly.

 The client or service should verify if its a valid order and not have the user be able to submit the order without any products.
 Commands and events can technically fail, but should not functionally fail because proper validation was not done on the sending side.